EarthToAbigail/SonicPi-Workshops/Loops-and-Threads/Exercises.md

 end
 ```

-We created a `do` loop inside our bigger `live_loop` and playing both loops at the same time and everything is syncing nicely together :v:
+We created a `do` loop inside our bigger `live_loop`,  playing both loops at the same time and everything is syncing nicely together :v:

 ### Exercise 1